Midwest Grows Green

 - Mowing high to shade out weeds.

-- Choosing the right species with characteristics designed to adapt to the current climate and conditions of the planting area.
+- Choosing the right grass species with characteristics designed to adapt to the current climate and conditions of the planting area.

 - Using natural fertilizers for slower nutrient release, which feeds the soil and helps prevent runoff.